oceanprotocol-archive/OEPs/4/README.md

 3. (Remote) communication and integration with service interfaces, tools and libraries

-As an example, consider following data delivery scenario:
+As an example, consider the following data delivery scenario:

 - A data PROVIDER publishes a datum ASSET offering together with CONNECTION details such as authorization and encryption.